raveltan/itp-git/README.md

 On if your repo is not in sync with the main repo, please check UPDATING YOUR REPO (PUlLING NEW CHANGES).

-Each exercise will be provided on a folder and will require you to do the specified task, Please put your answer into the Answer folder inside the Exercise folder, Name you folder with the following format:
+Each exercise will be provided on a folder and will require you to do the specified task, Please create a new folder inside the exercise folder, with the following name format:

 ```
 {name}:{studentID}